Globality of the DPW construction for Smyth potentials in the case of SU(1,1): Abstract

 \section{Abstract}

-We construct harmonic maps into \({\rm SU}_{1,1}/{\rm U}_1 \) satrting from Smyth potentials \(\xi \), by the DPW method, In this method, harmonic maps are obtained from the Iwasawa factorization of a solution \(L \) of \(L^{-1} dL = \xi \).
+We construct harmonic maps into \({\rm SU}_{1,1}/{\rm U}_1 \) starting from Smyth potentials \(\xi \), by the DPW method.
+In this method, harmonic maps are obtained from the Iwasawa factorization of a solution \(L \) of \(L^{-1} dL = \xi \).
 However, the Iwasawa factorization in the case of a noncompact group is not always global.
 We show that \(L \) can be expressed in terms of Bessel functions and from the asymptotic expansion of Bessel functions we solve a Riemann-Hilbert problem to give a global Iwasawa factorization.
-In this way we give a more direct proof than in the work of Dorfmeister-Guest-Rossman \cite{DGR2010}, while avoiding the general isomonodromy theory used by Guest-Its-Lin \cite{GIL20151}, \cite{GIL20152}.
+In this way we give a more direct proof of the globality of our solution than in the work of Dorfmeister-Guest-Rossman \cite{DGR2010}, while avoiding the general isomonodromy theory used by Guest-Its-Lin \cite{GIL20151}, \cite{GIL20152}.

 {\flushleft{{\it Keywords:} Iwasawa factorization, DPW method, sinh-Gordon equation, Bessel function}}